BAMresearch/pyrxiv/README.md

 ```

 ## Objective
 **pyrxiv** main objective is to provide an easy command line interface (CLI) to search and download arXiv papers which contain a specific content string matched against a regex pattern.
-By default, PDFs are downloaded.
+By default, the arXiv PDFs are downloaded.
 You can optionally save metadata to HDF5 files.
 You can use the CLI and print the options after installing the package using:
 ```bash
 pyrxiv --help
 ```